You need to answer the assessors’ unspoken question: will you embarrass us if we put you in front of clients?

 The vast majority of large retail banks and insurance and actuarial employers hold assessment centres as part of their recruitment process.
-The assessment centre is usually the final stage and brings together the most promising candidates to undergo a number of tasks and exercises individually and in groups.
+The assessment centre is usually the final stage and brings together (in person or virtually) the most promising candidates to undergo a number of tasks and exercises individually and in groups.
 To learn more about specific employers’ assessment centres, read the ‘how to get hired’ articles on their employer hubs.

 What tests and exercises can I expect at assessment days for retail banks and insurance companies?